bakdata/kpops/docs/docs/user/references/editor-integration.md

 ## Usage

-1. Check that your editor implements the [yaml-language-server](https://github.com/redhat-developer/yaml-language-server#clients)
+1. Install the
-2. Make sure to install the needed extension/plugin
-3. Add the text below to your editor's settings.
+[yaml-language-server](https://github.com/redhat-developer/yaml-language-server#clients)
+in your editor of choice. (requires LSP support)
+2. Configure the extension with the settings below.

-??? "`settings.json`"
+???+ "`settings.json`"

     ```json
       --8<--